hanabi/hanabi.github.io/Beginner.md

   * Bob must have the red 3, so this is a *Prompt*.
 Bob plays his left-most 3 from slot 2.
   * However, after playing it, Bob sees that it is not the red 3 - it was the blue 3 (which played successfully).
 Bob now knows that the next-left-most 3 must be the red 3 (on slot 3).
   * On his next turn, Bob tries to play his slot 3 card as red 3.
 However, after playing it, Bob sees that it was not the red 3 - it was the green 3 (which played successfully).
 Bob now knows that his final 3 must be red 3 (on slot 4).
   * On his next turn, Bob plays his slot 4 card, and it is red 3.
-Bob now knows that Alice did a *Triple Prompt*.

 <br />